EwanColquhoun/SPNA/README.md

 2. To install all the required libraries and modules for the project you will need to install those listed in the requirements.txt file.
 This is achieved using the following prompt;
     > pip install -r requirements.txt

-3. There are a number of environmental variables for this project, API_KEY, CLOUDINARY_URL, DATABASE_URL, EMAIL_PASSWORD and a SECRET_KEY.
+3. There are a number of environmental variables for this project, API_KEY, DATABASE_URL, SECRET_KEY and the Stripe variables.

     To set these up locally, create a file called env.py (will contain sensitive information so ensure the data is not publically viewable).
 Within that file you will need to import os and create the respective variables.